ReferenceType/StandardNetworkLibrary/README.md

       client.Connect("127.0.0.1", 20010);
 ```
-Sending messages are identical to proto client server model (also with Payloads).Only difference is you have to specify the destination peer Guid Id, which comes with OnPeerRegistered event:
+Sending messages and method signatures are identical to proto client/server model (also with Payloads).
+Only difference is you have to specify the destination peer Guid Id, which comes from OnPeerRegistered event whenever a new peer is connected to relay server.
+Relay Server guaranties syncronisation of current peer set with eventual consistency among all peers.
+So new peers will receive all other connected peers from this event and old peers will receive an update.
 ``` c#
       client.SendAsyncMessage(destinationPeerId, new MessageEnvelope() { Header = "Hello" });
       client.SendUdpMesssage(destinationPeerId, new MessageEnvelope() { Header = "Hello" });